Sign In Register

 Safety Score

-Trenton has an average annual temperature of 43°F (6°C).
+Trenton has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 14°F in January while summers reach 71°F in July.
-Annual precipitation is 14.8 inches.
+The area gets 274 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 14.8 inches (drier than the 38-inch national average).
+The area receives 39.3 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,937 feet.

 Temperature